modalpdx/Tiny104_USART/README.md

 This program uses interrupts instead of polling.
 It's better that way.

+Due to the proprietary nature of TPI programming and mEDBG programmers (both of which are required for programming ATTiny104 MCUs), you will need Atmel Studio on Windows to do anything with any of this code.
+Sorry, blame Atmel for not going to Eclipse route (grrr).
+Some day, some day...

 The serial port in the terminal program needs to be set to 4800/8N1 to communicate.
 I had problems with higher baud rates.
 This is most likely the result of the default clock divider on the board (8MHz divided by 8 by